 How teams handle it today

 Mostly with effort.
 We wrote a longer post about this for the ROI side specifically, but the shape is consistent across teams.
 Spreadsheets first.
 Looker Studio or Metabase when the spreadsheet stops scaling.
 A real warehouse and a data person if the budget allows.
-A few connector plugins that ingest spend into custom reports without fully bridging attribution.
+Some external connectors and custom reports can bring spend-like fields into Matomo, but they still don't hand you one attribution-aware ROAS number.

 None of these are bad answers.
 Looker Studio in particular is the best honest answer if you don't want to build infrastructure.
 What they share is that the work happens outside Matomo.
 The marketer who wanted a single place to look has to learn a second tool, or a third, or pay someone who already knows them.